unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 }
 ```

-And it is that, now we can change the RequestedTheme and use the Dark and Light Mode.
+And it is that, now we can change the `RequestedTheme` and use the Dark and Light Mode.

 ## Try it yourself

-Now try to change your MainPage to have different layout and test other attributes and elements..
+Now try to change your `MainPage` to have different layout and test other attributes and elements.

 ## Next Steps